bartek-blog/bartek-blog.github.io/_posts/2019-02-15-Train-Test-Model.markdown

 ---
 layout: post
 comments: true
-title:  "How to train a model and then test its performance: linear regression"
+title:  "Machine Learning Part 2: How to train linear model and then test its performance"
-date:   2019-01-07 18:00:00 +0200
+date:   2019-02-15 12:00:00 +0200
 categories: ml python sklearn
 ---
 ## Introduction